brundonsmith/website/src/blog/evolution-and-software.md

 ## Sane Software

-If you've worked on code that's been around for more than a couple years, you've encountered something similar: systems that have evolve gradually - feature by feature, fix by fix - until the end result of all those changes makes no sense when taken as a whole.
+If you've worked on code that's been around for more than a couple years, you've encountered something similar: systems that have evolved gradually - feature by feature, fix by fix - until the end result of all those changes makes no sense when taken as a whole.